permissionlessweb/cw-infuser/README.md

             |   |   |   |   |   \
             | ~   ~   ~   ~ |`   )
             |                   /
-             \                 /
+             \       595       /
               \               /
                \    _____    /
                 |--//''`\--|
                 | (( +==)) |
                 |--\_|_//--|
 ```

 ## Introduction
 Cw-Infusion is a nft minter for burning to mint tokens in very programmable ways.
-Various bundle requirements, or the collection of tokens one intends to infuse in exchange for a new token.
+Bundles, or the collection of tokens one intends to infuse,are formed and burned in exchange for a new token from the infused collection.
 ## Additional Info

 ###  Infused Collection